mgriebling/SwiftMath/README.md

 (and test) any other fonts please contribute them back to this project for others to benefit.

-Note: The `KpMath-Light` and `KpMath-Sans` fonts current do not correctly render very large radicals correctly.
-It appears that the font files do not correctly define the offsets required to typeset these glyphs.
+Note: The `KpMath-Light` and `KpMath-Sans` fonts currently incorrectly render very large radicals.
+It appears that the font files do not properly define the offsets required to typeset these glyphs.
 If anyone can fix this, it would be greatly appreciated.

 ##### Text Color